MevenBertrand/MevenBertrand.github.io/content/articles/phd-en.md

 Date: 2022-06-24
 Pdf_loc: 22-phd.pdf

+## Defence

+The defence will take place on Friday, June 24th 2022, at 14pm (CEST) in amphi Pasteur of the University of Nantes (building 2 on the Science Campus).
+It will also broadcasted online, at the following link: [https://univ-nantes-fr.zoom.us/j/87099237470](https://univ-nantes-fr.zoom.us/j/87099237470).
+The talk will be mostly in English, with a short introduction in French.

+## Abstract

 Over their more than 50 years of existence, proof assistants have established themselves as tools guaranteeing high trust levels in many applications.
 Yet, due to their increasing complexity, the historical solution of relying on a